DevAdvancer/Study-notes-Viewer/src/data/markdown/fullstack.md

 ### Name attribute

 Name of the form control.
-Submitted with the form as part of a name/value pair <br>
+Submitted with the form as part of a name/value pair <br></br>
 Syntax
 `<input type="text" id="name" placeholder="Enter Name" name="name">`